Hi,

 "a secondary branch which represents the custom actions which can be used by DoAction control events on the dialogs of the installation"

 Basically, the UI custom actions can be used by DoAction control events on the installation dialogs.
-This allows you to
+This allows you to run a custom action when a button is pushed.

 The User Guide says: "for each of these you can show more branches in which you can add custom actions using the [ Show Standard Action] Toolbar button"